civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

     -  Green indicates the information is the same for each contact.
 These can be hidden by clicking on **Show/hide rows with the same data on each contact record**.
     -  Red indicates the information is different for the two contacts.
-For each field, you can choose whether to keep the original data shown on the right (don't check the check-box in the middle column), or use the value from the duplicate contact instead (check the box).
+For each field, you can choose whether to keep the original data shown on the right (don't tick the check-box in the middle column), or use the value from the duplicate contact instead (tick the box).
-    For the email addresses or phone numbers, you can decide to keep both the value of the duplicate and of the original (check both the checkbox in the middle column and the "add new" on the right column) to copy the duplicate data.
+    For the email addresses or phone numbers, you can decide to keep both the value of the duplicate and of the original (tick both the checkbox in the middle column and the "add new" on the right column) to copy the duplicate data.
-    -  Yellow indicates a row where civicrm believes the data should be merged.
-Note that associated tags, groups and activity data (including event attendance, contributions, etc.) will appear in addition to data already recorded in the original record, not in place of it.
-It is safer in general to keep the tags, groups and activities of both contacts after the merge.
+    -  Yellow indicates a row where the default option is a tick in the
+    check-box which means the data from the duplicate will be **added** to the data already in the original record.
+This applies to tags, groups and activity data (including event attendance, contributions, etc.).
+If you untick the check-box the data belonging to the duplicate will be lost.
 7. Click **Merge...** to complete the merge, or **Mark this pair as not a duplicate** if you believe the two contacts are not the same.
 8. When marked as 'not a duplicate', those contacts will be excluded from